Matsugoro Okuda: Biography

 In 1884, while still a police teacher, Okuda created a personal jujutsu style, Okuda-ryū (奥田流, Okuda ryu), which integrated all the knowledge from the multiple styles he knew and researched.
 He aspired to integrate all the jujutsu styles in Japan, though it seems he never followed up with the idea.
 He did train with other stylists, mainly the eminent Yoshin-ryū school led by Hikosuke Totsuka, where he became friends with its exponent Morikichi Otake and fellow Tenjin Shinyō-ryū practitioner Daihachi Ichikawa.
-This alignement to the Totsuka school ironically pitted Okuda against another integrator of jujutsu, Jigoro Kano, whose Kodokan dojo was becoming infamous in the jujutsu community for its heterodoxy.
+This alignment to the Totsuka school ironically pitted Okuda against another integrator of jujutsu, Jigoro Kano, whose Kodokan dojo was becoming infamous in the jujutsu community for its heterodoxy.
 In 1885, Ichikawa, Otake and Okuda performed a dojoyaburi on the Kodokan, leading Okuda to fight a bout against Shiro Saigo.
 Though Okuda was taller and heavier, he was defeated, being thrown repeatedly by koshi nage and deashi barai before Saigō finished him by yama arashi.
 Okuda suffered a concussion and had to be carried away.

 Okuda didn't participate further in the Kodokan-Totsuka rivalry, and in 1893 he moved his field of activity to the Iwate Prefecture by invitation of governor Ichizo Hattori.
 As a consequence, he was not among the jujutsu masters gathered by Kano at the Dai Nippon Butoku Kai to inaugurate its jujutsu division in 1895 either.
 However, Okuda would join at some point, being granted the title of honorary judo master (柔道範士, judo hanshi).
-In 1901, he opened a judo dojo in the city of Morioka, and he became an usual attender of tournaments and events while keeping his police teacher job.
+In 1901, he opened a judo dojo in the city of Morioka, and he became a usual attender of tournaments and events while keeping his police teacher job.
 His high knowledge and personal approach to throws were popularly nicknamed his "assassination technique" (殺気の技, sakki no waza), possibly in reference to his purported participation in the killings of the Shinsengumi.